-Temporary Lecturer in Structural Engineering - #JPF02730
+Temporary Lecturer in Structural Engineering - #JPF04409

-The Department of Structural Engineering at UC San Diego is seeking one or more temporary lecturers to teach between one and three courses per quarter during the academic year.
-We seek applicants in all content areas and are particularly interested in applicants with the expertise to teach undergraduate courses in mechanics, analysis, and design.
-Please see http://se.ucsd.edu/academics/undergraduate-program/undergraduate-course-offerings and
+The Department of Structural Engineering at UC San Diego is seeking one or more temporary lecturers to teach between one and three courses per quarter.
+We seek applicants in all structural engineering content areas with the expertise to teach undergraduate and graduate courses.
+Please see the undergraduate course offerings page and the graduate course offerings page for a complete listing of the courses we offer. http://se.ucsd.edu/academics/undergraduate-program/undergraduate-course-offerings

 We encourage candidates to send applications as soon as possible.
 Applications will be reviewed on an ongoing basis, and candidates will be contacted as teaching needs arise.
-We expect to have ongoing needs throughout academic year.

 Review of applications will continue until positions are filled.